We are a systemwide resource for academic excellence in research, teaching and public service.

 UC Procurement uses strategic and collaborative sourcing methods supported by technology and data analysis to optimize spend across the UC system, creating significant savings for the University.

 UC Procurement partners with campus procurement teams to standardize policies, practices and agreements to make it easier to do business with the University.
 OUR STORY

 We enable university faculty, staff and students to identify and manage risks associated with their activities.

-Office of General Counsel
+UC Legal - Office of the General Counsel

 We are the systemwide source of legal representation, advice and guidance.